300 Ah at 12 V

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Convert battery Ah labels into watt-hours.
 Compare batteries with different voltages.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

-In plain language: The calculator multiplies amp-hours by volts to estimate watt-hours, then divides by 1,000 for kilowatt-hours.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Watt-hours = amp-hours x volts.
+Kilowatt-hours = watt-hours / 1,000.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

-Amp-hours: battery capacity rating at the listed voltage.
-Volts: nominal battery voltage.
-Watt-hours: energy estimate that is easier to compare across different voltages.
+Amp-hours: the Ah capacity rating from the battery label or pack specification.
+Volts: the nominal battery voltage, such as 12 V, 12.8 V, 24 V, or 48 V. Watt-hours: the stored-energy estimate that is easier to compare across different voltages.

-Battery labels are nominal.
-Real usable energy changes with chemistry, discharge rate, temperature, age, and conversion losses.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Battery labels use nominal voltage and rated capacity.
+Real usable energy changes with chemistry, discharge rate, temperature, age, depth-of-discharge limits, and inverter or converter losses.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Amp-hours depend on voltage.
 A 100 Ah 12 V battery stores about 1,200 Wh, while a 100 Ah 48 V battery stores about 4,800 Wh.